ThePacielloGroup/cupper/content/patterns/coding/writing-inline-demos.md

 </script>
 {{</demo>}}

-{{% note %}}
-Firefox does not currently support Shadow DOM and **Infusion** does not include a polyfill.
-Firefox will output an error message.
-These demos function correctly in Chrome, Safari, and Opera.
-{{% /note %}}

 ## Captioned demos

 It's possible to give your demo a caption using an accessible `<figure>` and `<figcaption>` structure.
 All _you_ need to do is supply a `caption` attribute.
 For example: